Libensemble/libensemble/docs/platforms/summit.rst

 ======

 Summit_ is an IBM AC922 system located at the Oak Ridge Leadership Computing Facility.
 Each of the approximately 4,600 compute nodes on Summit contains two IBM POWER9 processors and six NVIDIA Volta V100 accelerators.

 Summit features three tiers of nodes: login, launch, and compute nodes.

 Users on login nodes submit batch runs to the launch nodes.
-Launch nodes execute user batch-scripts to run on the compute nodes via ``jsrun``.
+Batch scripts and interactive sessions run on the launch nodes.
+Only the launch nodes can submit MPI runs to the compute nodes via ``jsrun``.

 Configuring Python
 ------------------